LSSTDESC/CCL/readthedocs/source/notation_and_other_cosmological_conventions.rst

 Specifying Physical Constants
 -----------------------------

-The values of physical constants are set globally.
-These can be changed by assigning a new value to the attributes of ``pyccl.physical_constants``.
+The values of physical constants are set globally and are frozen.
+We do not recommend changing them, as some constants derive from others (such as Newton's gravitational constant and the solar mass).
+However, if you know what you are doing, you can unfreeze with ``pyccl.physical_constants.unfreeze()`` and then set your desired value to the parameter you would like to change.
 The following constants are defined and their default values are located in ``src/ccl_core.c``.
 Note that the neutrino mass splittings are taken from Lesgourgues & Pastor (2012; 1212.6154).
 Also, see the